-Subscribe to Saturday mornings 8:30 - 10:00, with replays at your fingertips any time you want to view them.
+Subscribe to Saturday mornings 8:30 - 10:00.
+Also have replays at your fingertips any time you want to view them.

 #6: Plant it Well Even if the Roots are Wrong in 5 parts.